 Business entities in Italy

-There are several ways of doing business in Italy, the most common being through the setup of a limited liability company (locally known as a SRL).
-Alternatively, foreign companies can also setup a branch office in Italy, or a representative office when they do not plan to conduct any productive or commercial operations from within the country.
+There are several ways to start a business in Italy, the most common being through the setup of a limited liability company (locally known as an SRL).
+Alternatively, foreign companies can also setup a branch office in Italy, or a representative office if they do not plan to conduct any profit-making activities or commercial operations within the country.
+Below is a summary of the business forms available for foreign companies in Italy.

-- It is possible to setup an Italian limited liability company with only i) one shareholder, contributing a minimum paid-up capital of €1 and ii) one director, who does not need to be EU citizen or resident to complete the process;
+- It is possible to open an Italian company with only i) one shareholder, contributing a minimum paid-up capital of €1 and ii) one director, who does not need to be an EU citizen or resident to complete the process;

-- Each year, the entity will be also required to submit i) a tax return to the Italy Revenue Agency and ii) financial statements.
-Audit if the latter is not required if the company meets two of the three following criteria: i) turnover below 8.8 million ii) assets below 4.4 million and iii) less than 50 employees;
+- Legal entities in Italy are required to submit i) an annual tax return to the Italy Revenue Agency and ii) the annual financial statements.
+Audit of the latter is not required if the company meets two of the following three criteria: i) turnover below 8.8 million ii) assets below 4.4 million and iii) less than 50 employees;

-- Best uses for an Italian LLC: such entity is commonly used to setup an SME.
+- Best uses for an Italian LLC: The SRL company incorporation process in Italy is commonly used to setup an SME.

 - Setup of a public limited company in Italy requires i) a minimum paid-up capital of €50,000 and ii) the appointment of a) one director and b) one auditor.
 Only the latter is required to be resident in Italy.
 It is also customary (but not legally required) to appoint a Board of Administrators, to ensure the director(s) is acting in the best interest of the shareholders;

-- Best uses for an Italy public limited company: registration of this business entity is recommended when the promoters intend to seek significant capital amounts from third party investors or list the company on a stock exchange, such as the Borsa Italiana.
+- Best uses for an Italian public limited company: Public limited company registration in Italy is recommended when the promoters intend to seek significant capital amounts from third party investors or list the company on a stock exchange, such as the Borsa Italiana.

-- Foreign businessmen willing to use Italy as a hub for the shipping of products outside of the European Union frequently register their business in the free zone of Trieste;
+- Foreign businessmen willing to use Italy as a hub for the shipping of products outside of the European Union frequently register their business in the free port of Trieste.
+The free zone offers profitable investment opportunities in Italy;

-- Transactions conducted from the free zone benefit from i) exemption from VAT for non-EU goods in transit ii) deferred VAT payment on merchandise imported into the EU;
+- Transactions conducted in the Italy tax free zone benefit from i) exemption from VAT for non-EU goods in transit ii) deferred VAT payment on merchandise imported into the EU;

-- Foreign companies willing to do business in Italy can register a branch of their entity in Italy, instead of setting up a local subsidiary.
-Such branch office will have i) an independent management team, including at least one country representative who must be ordinarily residing in Italy and (if necessary) ii) a corporate bank account based in Italy;
+- Foreign companies looking for a business opportunity in Italy can register a branch of their entity, instead of setting up a local subsidiary.
+Such a branch office must have i) an independent management team, including at least one country representative who must be ordinarily residing in Italy and ii) a corporate bank account based in (if necessary);

-- Best uses for an Italian representative office: first time venture in the Italian market, before the registration of a branch or subsidiary.
+- Best uses for an Italian representative office: first time venture into the market, before the registration of a subsidiaries in Italy.

 Table of comparison between Italy entities